309thEDDGE/tip/cpp/yamlsv/README.md

 Modifier characters can be prepended to the schema data type strings to control test functionality:

-- OPT: Indicates that a sequence is optional or a mapped value with a specified key is optional.
+- OPT: Indicates that a [sequence is optional](#optional-sequence-example) or a [mapped value with a defined key is optional].
+In this case the test sequence is present, but empty, and the test mapped value is not present, or null.
 - Nxx: (future release).
 Specify the sequence size.

 ## Examples